trouillon-lab/PoolPy/README.md

 ---
 ### Step 2 — Perform pooled testing

-Pool your sampls according to the obtained design.
+Pool your samples according to the obtained design.
 Then, run your tests on the generated pools and record the results in a CSV file (`results.csv`), or as a list of positive pools.
 For our example, we will assume that pools 2 and 17 came back positive in our test.

 ---